clickbar/laravel-magellan/README.md

 function makeGeodetic(float $latitude, float $longitude, ?float $altitude = null, ?float $m = null): self
 ```

-When using a point class that uses the WGS84 projection, you can access the latitude, longitude and altitude with
+When using a Point class that uses the WGS84 projection, you can access the latitude, longitude and altitude with
 properly named getters and setters:

 - `function getLatitude(): float`